XpiritCommunityEvents/HOLAgentFramework/exercises/module1/HOL1-2.md

 # Step 4 Use your Model

-Now that you have added the api key, it is time to fire your first LLM query
+Now that you have added the api token, it is time to fire your first LLM query

 - First add the neccessary packages to your program